No alternating traffic schedule at Route 35 bridge site next week | The Ridgefield Press

-Construction work on the Route 35 bridge will continue this week but the contractor has announced that there will be no alternating one-way traffic between Monday, July 3, and Friday, July 7.
+Construction work on the Route 35 bridge will continue this week but the contractor has announced that there will be no alternating traffic between Monday, July 10, and Friday, July 14.

-“Only minor impacts to traffic,” said Ryan Wodjenski of the state Department of Transportation in an email to the town Friday, June 30.
+“Only minor impacts to traffic,” said Jesse Menzies of the state Department of Transportation in an email to the town Friday, July 7.

-While no alternating one-way traffic has been scheduled, Wodjenski did say that Eversource Gas will be on site Monday and that Frontier Communications is scheduled for work Wednesday through Friday.
+While no alternating one-way traffic has been scheduled, Menzies did say Frontier Communications is scheduled for work Monday through Friday with no impacts to traffic.

-“They may need to alternate one day later in the week for a brief period of time,” Wodjenski said of Frontier.
-“If anything changes I will let you know.”

 Check back into theridgefieldpress.com for up-to-the-minute updates regarding the construction site.